Q&A with Stephen Boyer, Bitsight's CTO and Cofounder

 Bitsight customers put our ratings to the test every day.
 Our consistent execution with respect to quality and dependability has earned the trust of some of the world's largest, most prestigious, and demanding organizations.

-In addition to the demands and scrutiny of each of our customers, we have undergone a process review and ratings attestation by one of the world's top-ranked audit firms who needed to perform the audit before it could our recommend and include our service as part of an offering to its clients.
+In addition to the demands and scrutiny of each of our customers, we have undergone a process review and ratings attestation by one of the world's top-ranked audit firms who needed to perform the cybersecurity audit before it could our recommend and include our service as part of an offering to its clients.

 I see cyber security as a black swan business--even if a company is 99% secure, that small vulnerability could be exploited and take down the whole business.
 Do you think it’s dangerous to assign a number or a grade to a company’s security status?
 Could this lead to overconfidence amongst boards of directors and CEOs?